khushalsagar/navigation-transitions/explainer.md

 In the absence of a Gesture API for customizing swipes, authors can use this API to handle swipes in the following ways:

 1. Add `disable-swipe` which means no visual transition occurs during the gesture.
 The site instead does a visual transition when the navigation commits (using the `popState` or `navigate` event).
 This could be sub-optimal for users since they can't use the previous page's preview to decide whether the navigation should occur.
-   However, it's unlikely that authors will do this unless a custom transition when the navigation commits is strictly better than the default UA transition.
+   However, this is an intentional author request, meaning it's likely the page has a custom transition when the navigation commits and it is more desirable than the UA default.

 2. Omit `disable-swipe` which allows the UA to do a visual transition during the gesture.
-The author can detect this using the API described in [Detecting UA Transition](#detecting-ua-transition).
+The author can detect the transition using the API described in [Detecting UA Transition](#detecting-ua-transition).

 ### Global vs Navigation Based
-`same-doc-ua-transition` could be a global setting that applies to all same-document navigations originating from the current Document, or configured based on the source/destination URL.
-This depends on whether authors have custom transitions for a subset of navigations, or whether the behavior for swipes is set different based on the destination page.
+The choice of whether to make `same-document-ua-transition` a global setting that applies to all same-document navigations originating from the current Document, or be configured based on the source/destination URL is also important.

+The decision depends on whether authors tend to have custom transitions for a subset of navigations, or whether the behavior for swipes is typically different based on the destination page.

-The author could simply update the value of the global setting based on what's in the navigation history, but the following cases are still infeasible:
+The author could, of course, update the value of the global setting based on what's in the navigation history, but the following cases would still remain infeasible:

 * The setting needs to be different for the back and forward entries.
-* Browser UI allows the user to traverse multiple entries, so back/fwd can jump to any entry in the navigation history.
+* Browser UI allows the user to traverse multiple entries, so back/forward can jump to any entry in the navigation history.
 * The user navigates to a new URL by pasting in the URL bar.

 The proposal is to specify this using pair of URLs, which are the source/destination URLs for the navigation.
 This would effectively be a list of dictionaries which is 1:1 with a Document as follows: